bisdn/bisdn.github.io/limitations_and_known_issues.md

 # Open issues

-## Reserved multicast traffic (BPDUs, LACP, etc) is always counted as dropped

-Affected version: 3.0 - current

-Since BISDN Linux uses ACL flows to redirect STP and other protocols to the controller, their traffic is always counted as dropped due to [hardware limitations](#traffic-redirected-to-controller-via-acl-flows-is-counted-as-dropped).

 ## Using VLAN 1 on a bridge and ports outside of a bridge may lead to packet leakage

 Affected versions: 3.0 - current